LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

     IP_export_folder: ./readings/fullsphere/plots/
 ```

+* blöcke erleutern insbesondere stage
+* wie calltree gebildet

 ## Tests

 Software tests in libraries offer numerous advantages for improving quality and efficiency.
 Firstly, they enable the identification of errors and vulnerabilities before software is published as a new version.
-This significantly improves the reliability of library applications.
+This significantly improves the reliability of (+mrp)-library applications.
 Tests also ensures consistent and reliable performance, which is particularly important when libraries are used by different users and for different usecases.

 %%MRP_library_test_results_for_different_submodules_executed_in_PyCharm_(+ide).png%%

-During the development of the library, test cases were also created for all important functionalities and use cases.
+During the development of the (+mrp)-library, test cases were also created for all important functionalities and use cases.
 The test framework `PyTest`[@PyTest] was used for this purpose, as it offers direct integration in most (+ide)s (see \ref{MRP_library_test_results_for_different_submodules_executed_in_PyCharm_(+ide).png}) and also because it provides detailed and easy-to-understand test reports as output in order to quickly identify and correct errors.
 It also allows to tag tests, which is useful for grouping tests or excluding certain tests in certain build environment scenarios.
 Since all intended use cases were mapped using the test cases created, the code of the test cases could later be used in slightly simplified variants\ref{lst:pytest_example_code} as examples for the documentation.